hucker/ten8t/README.md

     yield TR(status=pathlib.Path("./fum").exists(), msg="Folder fum exists")
 ```

-As you might expect running this will also provide 3 passing test results with richer data using the TR object also note
+As you might expect running this will also provide 3 passing test results with richer data using the TR object.
+Note
-that these functions yield results rather than return them and some tags have been added, forshadowing that you
+that these functions yield results rather than return them and some tags have been added, foreshadowing that you
 will be able to run the "foo" tests or the "fum" tests.

 Now we can add more complexity running more complex code.
 Tag check functions with attributes to allow subsets of checks